barjac/freedv-rade-build/README.md

 To make that active you will need to reboot the system.

 ## Testing new updates
-There is now a 'freedv-rade-update' script which allows fast updating of your freedv-rade (created using freedv-rade-build), full rebuilds and backup/restore from a simple text menu.
+There is a 'freedv-rade-update' script which allows fast updating of your freedv-rade (created using freedv-rade-build), full rebuilds, backup/restore and new desktop file creation from a simple text menu.
+This can now be run from the Update-FreeDV desktop icon.

+**NOTE* As this install of FreeDV-RADE is not under your system's package management control, a system update (especially in 'Rolling release' distros) could break FreeDV-RADE.
+If this happens then you will need to run the FreeDV update script and use the 'Full rebuild' option.
+This will not destroy any settings you have made or re-create any default start scripts or desktop files.

 N.B.
 Always **copy/paste** commands from here **excluding** the surrounding ' ' to avoid typos!